Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 For example, some markets may prefer minimalist designs that focus on white space and clean lines, while others may prefer more elaborate designs that incorporate more detailed information and visuals.

-Knowing how design differs from one market to another helps software localization teams create designs that are more appealing to local users, helping them build stronger connections with their target audiences.
+Knowing how design differs from one new market to another, helps software localization teams create designs that are more appealing to local users.

 6. Plan with locale in mind